Sampling the World

 Fig 5: Sampling at different frequencies

-The important thing to observe is that the shifting should be at least twice the max frequency component of the signal, i.e. \(w_0 \geq 2w_b\) or \(f_0 \geq 2f_b\).
+The important thing to observe is that the shifting should be at least twice the maximum frequency component of the signal, i.e., \(w_0 \geq 2w_b\) or \(f_0 \geq 2f_b\).
 This is known as the Nyquist Criterion.
 If the relation is not satisfied, the shifted components can interfere with each other.
-The phenomenon is known as Aliasing.
-Hence, to avoid aliasing the sampling of the signal should be at a frequency higher than twice it’s maximum frequency.
+This phenomenon is known as Aliasing.
+Hence, to avoid aliasing, the sampling of the signal should be at a frequency higher than twice its maximum frequency.

 Quantization

 After sampling, each sample value is replaced by a binary number.
-If the sampling frequency is high, number of samples are higher.
-And as number of unique sample values are high, number of bits required for the representation of the entire signal also increases.
-Further, more number of bits would require more memory space to store the samples.
+If the sampling frequency is high, the number of samples is higher.
+And as the number of unique sample values is high, the number of bits required for the representation of the entire signal also increases.
+Further, a greater number of bits would require more memory space to store the samples.
 This memory overhead is greatly reduced by the process of quantization.

 Quantization is the process of mapping continuous infinite values to a smaller set of discrete finite values.
-In this process the entire range of the signal is divided into finite number of levels.
+In this process, the entire range of the signal is divided into a finite number of levels.

 Quantization